Vyral/base-template/_posts/2019-10-14-why-wont-a-buyer-make-an-offer-on-your-home.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: xGbj9ty-RH0
+youtube_code: 8V7QmPrkTmQ
 ---

 {% include youtube.html %}

-<p style="text-align:center;"><em>If your home is overpriced and you’re wondering why buyers won’t even pitch you a lowball offer, pay attention to today’s video.</em></p>
+*If your home is overpriced and you’re wondering why buyers won’t even pitch you a lowball offer, pay attention to today’s video.*

 Occasionally, we’ll represent a seller who, despite having difficulty finding a buyer, chooses not to make a price reduction to their home.
 When no buyer comes along, they wonder, **“Why won’t someone just make me an offer?”**&nbsp;